The Sun Ain't Gonna Shine (Anymore): Cher version

-In the summer of 1996, Cher released her remake as the fourth official European single from her twenty-second album It's a Man's World.
-The song went to #26 on the UK Singles Chart.
+In 1996, Cher released her remake as the fourth official European single from her twenty-second album, It's a Man's World.
+The track went to #26 on the UK Singles Chart.
 Her version was used in The X-Files episode "The Post-Modern Prometheus".

 Critical reception

-Allmusic called this song "a real highlight" and added: "epic and beautiful, complete with echoes of the Wild West."
+Allmusic called the song "a real highlight" and added, "epic and beautiful, complete with echoes of the Wild West."